 But why not retire now?

 Why should we not retire?
-Singapore’s Retirement & Re-employment Act requires retirement at age 62, and since I am 63, Singapore Bible College now must have me only on a year-to-year contract.
-By shifting to Jordan that has no such law, we could serve the Lord much longer overseas.
+Singapore’s Retirement & Re-employment Act requires retirement at age 62, and since I hit age 63, Singapore Bible College had me only on a year-to-year contract.
+By shifting to Jordan which has no such law, we could serve the Lord much longer overseas.
 God has still granted us health and a fantastic team of supporting churches, families, and individuals.
 My father retired at age 59 and died at age 92.
-In fact, all of our parents have lived or are living to around age 90.
-If the Lord can still use us elsewhere, we’re ready to redeploy.
-Jordan Evangelical Theological Seminary (JETS) has asked us to teach Bible and theology as I have done in Asia.
+In fact, all of our parents lived to an average age of 90.
+If the Lord can still use us elsewhere, we’re ready to redeploy—especially since Jordan Evangelical Theological Seminary (JETS) asked us to teach Bible and theology as I did for 30 years in Asia.

 Did the apostles retire?